hal/elemento/README.md

 ```

 ### Event Handlers
 The builder API provides methods to easily register event handlers.
 Use the method `Builder.on(EventType, EventCallbackFn)` to add handlers when building the element tree.
-There are [enum constants](http://rawgit.com/hal/elemento/site/apidocs/org/jboss/gwt/elemento/core/EventType.html) available which map to all supported events:
+There are [constants](http://rawgit.com/hal/elemento/site/apidocs/org/jboss/gwt/elemento/core/EventType.html) available which map to all supported events:

 ```java
 import static org.jboss.gwt.elemento.core.EventType.*;